Things We Didn't Think Could Happen in America - 3.22

 We were stunned this week.

-The president no sooner gets off a phone with Vladimir Putin and the entire conversation is leaked.
+The president no sooner gets off the phone with Vladimir Putin than the entire conversation is leaked.

-We had a hundred and twenty-five leaks in the beginning of his administration, deep state leaks in a hundred and twenty-six days.
+We had 125 leaks in the beginning of his administration, deep state leaks in 126 days.

 And the leaking hasn't stopped pretty much since.

-It is illegal, and uh it based on the the classification of the documents that the president had, which were appeared to be directly leaked.
+And based on the classification of the documents that the president had, which appeared to be directly leaked.

-Now, what what I'm saying is with this last conversation with President Putin, the specific lines that were given to the Washington Post, according to my sources, were pulled directly from those documents because they use the same grammatical uh usage, the same exclamation points, the same boldness.
+Now, what I'm saying is, with this last conversation with President Putin, the specific lines that were given to the Washington Post, according to my sources, were pulled directly from those documents because they use the same grammatical usage, the same exclamation points, the same boldness.

-So either the person showed the reporter from the Washington Post these documents, or they read it to them on the phone, which which definitely is breaking the law.
+So either the person showed the reporter from the Washington Post these documents or they read it to them on the phone, which definitely is breaking the law.

 But look, here you have one year where it's been kind of quiet, almost a year, where there haven't been a lot of these major leaks coming out of the White House from the NSC.